Hermitage, PA Running Trails and Maps

 PA 9.5 mi Asphalt

-The Portage Hike and Bike Trail stretches over a dozen miles between Kent and Ravenna, about 40 miles southeast of Cleveland and the southern shores of Lake Erie.
-As of December 2015, its entire...
+Overview The Portage Hike and Bike Trail stretches for 11 miles between Kent and Ravenna, about 40 miles southeast of Cleveland.
+The entire trail route is paved.
+Between and beyond the two busy...

 Running 1.5 miles, the Queen City Trail serves as a community connector for the small city of Titusville, where the American oil industry began in 1859.
 The trail provides a short, paved connection...